 Reem Gebrekidan, Mercer University College of Pharmacy

-According to the American Diabetes Association (ADA) guideline, retinopathy is a neurovascular complication which could lead to various eye disorders including blindness, glaucoma, cataracts, and others.
-It was recommended that an A1c level of less than 7% (53 mmol/mol) may be reasonable for nonpregnant adults without comorbidities.
+Retinopathy is a neurovascular complication which could lead to various eye disorders including blindness, glaucoma, cataracts, and others.
+An A1C of under 7% is recommended for non-pregnant adults without co-morbidities (53 mmol/mol) and may be reasonable for nonpregnant adults without comorbidities.
 However, less stringent A1c levels between 7- 8% (64 mmol/mol) could be considered in patients with a history of severe hypoglycemia, limited life expectancy, advanced microvascular or macrovascular complications, extensive comorbid conditions, or long-standing diabetes in which lower goals are more difficult to achieve.

 |Long term risk of severe retinopathy in childhood-onset type 1 diabetes: a data linkage study |